A gripping family drama entangled in Milwaukee’s unforgiving underworld

 Marek had come here for one reason.

+To be seen.
 And to send a message.

 Tiger’s entire legacy had just been put on notice.